If The Electeronic Does Not Work

 • Take Your Time: Don't rush through the troubleshooting process.
 Take your time and carefully consider each step.

-• Be Patient: Troubleshooting can be frustrating, but it's important to remain patient and persistent.
+• Be Patient: Troubleshooting can be frustrating, but you'll want to remain patient and persistent.

 FAQ